w3f/Grants-Program/applications/Syncra.md

 ### Work you have already done

-- Platform MVP,
+- Platform MVP
-- Designs,
+- Designs
-- Started to build brand recognition wit Twitter and Discord community,
+- Started to build brand recognition on Twitter and Discord community

 ### Previous grants you may have applied for